 📍Montepulciano, Tuscany - Italy 🇮🇹. #wine #winelover #salchetowinehouse #salchetonobiledimontepulciano #winehouse #italyspring2017 #italy🇮🇹❤️ #winehouselovers #winehouseexperience #tuscany #tuscanystyle #toscana #toscanagram #montepulciano #montepulcianowine #salchetowinery #eurotrip #openmyworld #neverstopexploring #eurotrip2017

 Today its efforts have paid off with not only award-winning wines but an environmentally sustainable company.
-With an off-grid wine cellar and environmental estate management model, the winery can keep track it’s eco footprint.
+With an off-grid wine cellar and environmental estate management model, the winery can keep track of its eco footprint.
 Salcheto has been able to incorporate sustainable practices in a few ways.
 Apart from the energy efficient cellar system, the vineyard also produces its own compost which acts as a natural fertilizer.
 The company maintains the soil through a biodynamics system, and they source all their wood materials from responsibly managed forests.

 The winery’s bottles are also designed to be eco-friendly.
 They created the “Bordolese Toscanella” bottle as a nod to a traditional design and shape.
 The company claims it is also the lightest and most eco-friendly wine bottle available on the market.
 Lighter bottles are essential when trying to keep carbon emissions down since heavier bottles require more energy to transport around the world.